-Karina's New Pumpkin Pie Bread Recipe - with No Xanthan GumRecipe by Karina Allrich 2015.
+Karina's (Super Yum) Pumpkin Pie Bread Recipe - with No Xanthan GumRecipe by Karina Allrich 2015.

 This easy to bake pumpkin bread slices into tender wedges of spicy, moist bread that goes perfectly with your favorite hot beverage.
 It's also a mighty tasty midnight snack.

 3/4 cup certified gluten-free oat flour (or sorghum flour)